When to fly

 Toulouse insider information

 Jardin des Plantes: In the seventies, Jardin des Plantes was a hum-drum outdoor area with lacklustre vegetation and little aesthetic value.
-In the eighties, it changed for the better.
+In the 80s, it changed for the better.
 Now, its ecological surroundings welcome tourists booking flights to Toulouse to meander through the National Museum of Natural History.
 A variety of plants, including tropical breeds, are integrated through the manicured flora, and the entire mass is divided into sections: tropical gardens, Alpine gardens, rose gardens, botanical gardens, and climbing plants.

 Canal du Midi: Just because Toulouse missed the Industrial Revolution doesn’t mean it missed its own engineering marvels.
 Between 1667 and 1694, Pierre-Paul Riquet designed a network of waterways to blend in with the surroundings of the town.
 Linking the Mediterranean to the Atlantic, the system is a structure of locks, aqueducts, bridges, and tunnels that connect and direct the water from one end to another.
 The technological innovation is seen as a modern spectacle in civil engineering, and the fact that it enhances the aesthetic landscape is one of its finest qualities.